Strappazzon/www/pages/identities.md

 <!-- markdownlint-enable MD007 MD032 -->

-> [!WARNING]
-> I don't have Facebook, Instagram, Threads or a Twitter account.
+I don't have a Facebook, Instagram, Threads or Twitter account.

 ## Encryption